nerwuuus/portfolio-projects/README.md

 ORDER BY
     day;
 ```
 Interestingly, during the analysis, I discovered that the pricing structure is consistent across all coffee shop locations—every product is sold at the same price regardless of the branch.
-This insight suggests a centralised pricing strategy and could be a valuable starting point for further business analysis, such as evaluating the impact of location on sales volume or customer preferences.
+Based on this observation, I concluded that the company likely follows a centralized pricing strategy.
+This could serve as a valuable foundation for further business analysis, such as exploring how location influences sales volume or customer preferences.
 ```sql
 /* The below SQL query clearly shows that prices are the same in every coffee shop.
 Coffee shop location doesn't affect on the price. */